nicolemne/warcraft-mogs/TESTING.md

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

 Best Practices score:
 - I found that the Best practices was underperforming due to bootstrap javascript issues.
-I have been trying to look into the problems, but due to upcoming submission date I'm unfortunately out of time and will have to submit with this score.
+I have been trying to look into the problems, but have failed to find the time to debug this.
+- There is also Issues that could contribute to the Best Practices being slightly lower.
+From looking in the console I was able to determine the root cause which again was a bootstrap javascript issue.

 Performance score:

 - The Desktop performance score is slightly below the score I would have liked, although a strong improvement after compressing the background and header image.
 - Mobile score could be improved as it takes a few seconds to load the images.
-I have yet to learn how to compress the images that are uploaded in the blog and viewed on the index.html page, and will work on improving this.
+I have yet to learn how to compress the images that are uploaded by users in the blog and viewed on the index.html page.
+Will work on improving this.

+All in all, the website is loading up quickly when viewing on the desktop.
+The mobile view takes slightly too long to load for my liking, and is something I will look into improving as soon as possible.

 ### Desktop Results